 There is not a day that goes by that I do not think of him.
 I still wonder what could have been.

-(Thanks to Anthony Prezio for providing these great stories, these wonderful memories.)
+(Thanks to Anthony Prezio for providing these great stories, and wonderful memories.)

 The Ride Never Stops